syncfusion-content/blazor-docs/blazor/treegrid/editing/template-editing.md

 {% endtabs %}

-The following image represents the dialog template of the tree grid component with disabled components,
+The following image represents the dialog template of the tree grid component with the disabled components,
 ![Blazor Tree Grid displays Disable components](../images/blazor-treegrid-disable-component.png)

 ### Set focus to editor

 By default, the first input element in the dialog will be focused while opening it.
-If the first input element is in disabled or hidden state, you can set focus to the required input element in the corresponding components [Created](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.AutoCompleteEvents-2.html#Syncfusion_Blazor_DropDowns_AutoCompleteEvents_2_Created) or [DataBound](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.AutoCompleteEvents-2.html#Syncfusion_Blazor_DropDowns_AutoCompleteEvents_2_DataBound) event.
+If the first input element is in a disabled or hidden state, set focus to the required input element in the corresponding components [Created](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.AutoCompleteEvents-2.html#Syncfusion_Blazor_DropDowns_AutoCompleteEvents_2_Created) or [DataBound](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.AutoCompleteEvents-2.html#Syncfusion_Blazor_DropDowns_AutoCompleteEvents_2_DataBound) event.

-In the following sample code, where the first input element is in disabled state.
+In the following sample code, where the first input element is in a disabled state.
 So the **TaskName** edit field is focused by invoking its [FocusIn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_FocusIn) method in the AutoComplete's `DataBound` event.

 {% tabs %}